 What to Expect

 What you will get is a performance that would delight a listening audience as well as a socializing audience.
-I would play relaxing easy listening instrumental guitar music and familiar covers that incorporate fingerstyle guitar picking similar to what I do with the instrumentals.
+I would play relaxing easy listening mostly original instrumental guitar music and will sing and play familiar covers that incorporate fingerstyle guitar picking similar to what I do with the instrumentals.
 All in all, it would be an easy listening performance.

 I might also tell a few short stories between songs as intro to some of the songs if the environment is conducive to that.
 My volume would be appropriate to the venue size and purpose.